Australia's Police Badge History from Ozbadge.com

 The Queensland Police, (QVC), "Commissioned Officer's", Queen Victoria Crown, bullion style badge; possibly second version.
 This style of badge was initially issued on a kepi or helmet and is possibly based on an early Royal Navy or H.M.
 Customs Officer's badge of the time.
 This style of badge may have been originally used by the Superintendent of the Queensland Water Police in 1870; who was also the local Customs officer.
 It was eventually adopted by all "Commissioned Officers" and used on kepi's, caps and helmets over the ensuing years; see right.
 As they were all hand made, they were issued in slightly, varying styles (see right).

-Unfortunately, no originals of the QVC version are known to have survived.
 Note: Framed reproduction sets (50) of the historical bullion badges were remade by Ozbadge in 2005, under authority of the Queensland Police Service and are serial numbered; and hallmarked on the back of the badge.
+After the correct badge (as above) was "discovered ", it was made a complimentary addition to these sets.

 qpolkchelmetbronzeaok.jpg

 The Queensland Police "Copper" or "Bronze" coloured Helmet Plate; without surmounted crown.
 The crown may have been added to the top of the badge in later versions, due to "Royal Protocol" (see right); as the crown is supposed to be on the highest point of a badge.
 These "5 piece" brass and leather helmet plates and a smaller " 1 piece" matching brass cap badge, were originally issued to "other ranks" of the "foot police" in 1906.
 Original maker was JR Gaunt and Sons Ltd, London.
-Extremely Rare. c 1906.
+Extremely Rare.

 qpolkchelmtblackbx.jpg